 Mapping to an HL7 Message Template using Integration Engine – eiConsole

-This is a demonstration of the XCS eiConsole for Healthcare map to HL7 Message Template feature.
-In the course of this demonstration, I will show you just how easy it is to use a sample HL7 message for instance from an implementation guide to creating a new mapping from a custom format.
+This is a demonstration of the XCS eiConsole for Healthcare mapping to HL7 Message Template feature.
+In the course of this demonstration, I will show you just how easy it is to use a sample HL7 message, for instance from an implementation guide, to create a new mapping from a custom format.

 Here we are in the eiConsole, we’ll add a source, and add a target.
 We’ll create a new transformation for this mapping.
 The first thing we need to do is to build the map itself.
 We’ll do this in the PilotFish Data Mapper.
 Our store’s format will be a custom XML file, so we’ll choose the XML format builder and load our custom XML.

 The data mapper will load the structure that we can then view.
 Now we’ll use our sample HL7 message using the HL7 version 2.x format builder to create a template to map to.
 We’ll choose our HL7 version, in this case, 2.4, we’ll elect to use Friendly Names, and we’ll check to use a sample file.
 We’ll choose our sample HL7 message, click open, and read format.

 A slice of the HL7 Vocabulary corresponding to the sample message provided will appear in the target format tree.
 Now, we’ll want to create a mapping to do this under the formats menu I’ll choose to add my target sample data as a template and click yes.

 A number of green nodes corresponding to the segment’s fields and components used in the sample message will automatically appear in my mapping panel.
 By default, these fields will contain the values from my sample file.
 However, I now want to map dynamic information from my source data into some of these fields.